Mooney91/database-speed/README.md

 Due to its asynchronous nature, *Node.js* was not as efficient as the other two, especially when connecting to the database.
 It was also the largest image of the three.

 PHP was narrowly beaten by *Python* - by 1.04 points - when using a `DELETE` query.
-There was not differentiation between the other queries, except for connecting to the database.
+There was not much differentiation between the other queries, except for connecting to the database.

 Conclusion
 -----------------------
 *PHP*, from the results above, appears to the outright 'winner' of this study.
 In almost all tests it beats both *Node.js* and *Python*.
-Although there appears to be not that much differentiation between PHP and Python, this could in the end result in longer delays if many queries are made.
+Although there appears to be not much differentiation between PHP and Python, this could in the end result in longer delays if many queries are made.

 When choosing a language to work with databases, it also important to consider the ease of development.
 From my experience in this study, *PHP* was by the easiest to set-up especially compared to Python.
 It was also the most lightweight.

 Since most developers will not be choosing a language solely on querying databases alone, it also important to consider *Node.js*'' ability to handle concurrent connections and its asynchronicity.
 PHP is not well suited to real-time applications.

+If I were to repeat this study I would ensure to test the database under pressure - creating multiple containers that query using each of the languages under test.
+Due to the languages' different use cases and advantages, this could lead to different conclusions and recommendations.

 In summary, although *PHP* is fastest out of the results of these tests, developers may still wish to consider *Node.js* due to its benefits for some larger or complex web applications.